microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/Exercise_01/Exercise01.md

 ##### Create a Content Safety Service

-By the end of this lab, you will test with Content Safety.
+By the end of this exercise, you will test with Content Safety.
 Therefore, click on the following link to create it [https://aka.ms/acs-create](https://aka.ms/acs-create).

 Select the resource group that you previously used for your AI Project.
 After that, follow the steps presented in the subsequent screens to continue with the creation process, start by clicking on **Review + create** button